 Currently, New York is one of 42 U.S. states using the standard energy code known as the International Energy Conservation Code (IECC).
 However, the New York State Energy Code includes a loophole that allows buildings to perpetuate non-compliant systems if they perform renovations on less than half of a given building system.
 This legislation creates a New York City energy code that requires all buildings to comply fully with the IECC for those portions of a system being renovated.
-This means any time a renovation takes place in one of the City's one million buildings, this work must conform to a set of easily applied standards, a move which will lead our buildings to greater energy efficiency as renovations take place.
+This means that any time a renovation takes place in one of the City's one million buildings work must conform to a set of easily applied standards, which will lead our buildings to greater energy efficiency.
+The New York City Energy Code went into effect on July 1, 2010.